Soccer Aid: Rachel Yankey and Katie Chapman to be first women to play in charity match - CBBC Newsround

 Former England footballers Rachel Yankey and Katie Chapman will become the first ever women to play in charity football match Soccer Aid.

-Soccer Aid takes place at Chelsea's Stamford Bridge stadium on 16 June 2019 and is an England versus the World XI match.
+Soccer Aid takes place at Chelsea's Stamford Bridge stadium on 16 June and is an England versus a World XI match.

 Rachel Yankey, who you may remember from CBeebies Footy Pups, made 129 appearances for England and won every trophy in English football for Arsenal.